 Beko provides eco-friendly alternatives for refrigerators, freezers, laundry machines, dryers, dishwashers, kitchen stoves, air conditioners, microwaves, ovens, countertop appliances, and appliances for the office and entertainment.

 If you’re looking for an eco-friendly fridge, the BioFridge™ Fridge Freezer features parts made from sugar cane, eggshell waste, and soya oil.

-Similarly, they incorporate recycled fishing nets into each eco-friendly oven and recycled plastic bottles in the drums of their washing machines.
+Similarly, they incorporate recycled fishing nets into each sustainable oven and recycled plastic bottles in the drums of their eco-friendly washing machines.